Course Outline

 Day 2 Lab — Incremental Ingestion & Optimization

-• Applying OPTIMIZE, Z-ORDER, and VACUUM; validating results for improved performance in public sector applications
+• Applying OPTIMIZE, Z-ORDER, and VACUUM; validating results

-• Measuring read/write performance improvements to optimize government operations
+• Measuring improvements in read/write performance

 Day 3 — SQL in Databricks, Performance & Debugging